hsway/librarycloud-tutorial/README.md

 These tags close the body, or content, portion of the page, and then the HTML document as a whole.

 ##Part 2: JavaScript (functionality!)

+Let's break the JavaScript file into two parts: one for each function, doSearch() and displayResults().
+Think of a function as a chunk of code that can be reused over and over again - in this case, when the search button is clicked.

+###doSearch()

+First, create a new file in your text editor called `myFirstApiScript.js` (case sensitive).
+It should be in the same folder as myFirstApiScript.html.

+###displayResults()

 ##Part 3: CSS (style!)